-Each strategy was independently instantiated for each data window.
-Strategies that were based on the machine learning model were trained using the training part of the data window and the hyperparameters were selected using validation part.
-Strategies that do not require training i.e. MACD MACD-based strategy and RSI-based strategy had their hyperparameters selected using only the validation part of the dataset.
-An alternative would be to use all in-sample (train and validation parts) to select hyperparameters for non-ml strategies, however a decision to use only validation part was motivated by the fact that to make the comparison fair, the same data should be used for similar strategy hyperparameter selected by comparing the IR\\ (4.1) metric.
-The remainder of this section details the hyperparameter search space for each strategy and lists which hyperparameter values were selected for the strategies for each data window.
+Each strategy was independently instanciated for each data window.
+Strategies that were based on machine learning model were trained using the training part of the data window and the hyperparameters were selected using validation part.
+Strategies that do not require training i.e. MACD based strategy and RSI based strategy had their hyperparameters selected using only the validation part of the dataset.
+An alternative would be to use all in-sample (train and validation parts) to select hyperparameters for non-ml strategies, however a decision to use only validation part was motivated by the fact that to make comparison fair, the same data should be used for similar strategy hyperparameter selection (thresholds) for ml and non-ml based strategies.
+The best hyperparameter combinations were selected by comparing the IR (4.1) metric.
+The reminder of this section details the hyperparameter search space for each strategy and lists which hyperparameter values were selected for the strategies for each data window.